cybertraining-dsc/fa20-523-319/project/project.md

 ![Figure 6](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/TNR.png)

 ### 4.4 False Positive Rate (FPR)
 False Positive Rate (FPR) indicates what proportion of the negative class got incorrectly classified by the classifier.
-A higher TNR and a lower FPR means the model correctly classifies the negative class.
+A higher TNR and a lower FPR means the model correctly classifies the negative class[^6].

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/FPR.png)

-### 4.5 AUC-ROC curve
+### 4.5 Purpose of AUC-ROC curve
+A machine learning classification model can predict the actual class of the data point directly or predict its probability of belonging to different classes.
+In the former case, it means a model can simply classify whether a patient is healthy or not healthy.
+In the latter case, it means a model can predict the probability of a patient being healthy or not healthy and also provide more control over the result by enabling a way to tune the model's behavior by changing the threshold values.
+This is powerful because it eliminates the possibility of building a completely new model to achieve a different range of results [^6].

 ## 5. Chest X-Rays - Multi-Image Classification Using Deep Learning Model
 Our Deep Learning model loads and process the raw data files and implement a Python class to represent data by